john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 1. The mean filter averaging is sensitive to unrepresentative pixel values, which can significantly affect the mean value of all pixels in the neighborhood.
 2. Since edges tend to have 'sharp' intensity gradients, the mean filter will interpolate new values based on the averages, which has the effect of blurring the edges.

-Both of these challenges are addressed using the median filter, which we will cover in the next section.
+Next, we examine another low-pass, linear filter widely used in image processing, the Gaussian filter.

 ##### Gaussian Filter

 The Gaussian Filter is similar to the Mean filter, in that it works by convolving a 2-D point-spread function (kernel) with an image over a sliding window.
-Unlike the Mean filter, the Gaussian filter’s kernel has a distribution equal to that of the 2-D Gaussian function:
+Unlike the Mean filter, however, the Gaussian filter’s kernel has a distribution equal to that of the 2-D Gaussian function:

 ```{math}
 :label: gaussian_filter